developers

 You will use these libraries in the next sections to build your Electron app.

 Note that Electron is installed as a development dependency.
-This is the preferred method to install Electron because this approach allows you to work on multiple apps with different versions of the framework.
+This is the preferred method to install Electron as you don't need the package as a dependency, but only for development and building of the application.

 Manage Different Environments in Electron